-Noncontrolling interests in EEP represented the 80.0% (2014 - 79.5%) interest in EEP held by public unitholders, as well as interests of third parties in subsidiaries of EEP, including MEP.
-The net decrease in the carrying value of Noncontrolling interests in EEP was due to the transactions described below, which were partially offset by comprehensive income attributable to noncontrolling interests in EEP during the year ended December 31, 2015.
+Noncontrolling interests in EEP represented the 80.2% (2015 - 80.0%) interest in EEP held by public unitholders, as well as interests of third parties in subsidiaries of EEP, including MEP.
+The net decrease in the carrying value of Noncontrolling interests in EEP was primarily due to EEP distributing \$670 million (2015 - \$630 million; 2014 - \$504 million) to its noncontrolling interest holders in line with EEP's objective to make quarterly distributions from its available cash, as defined in its partnership agreement and as approved by EEP's Board of Directors.
+This decrease was partially offset by comprehensive income attributable to noncontrolling interests in EEP during the year.